 More of Polyunsaturated fats and fruits

 Fruits and vegetables are the sources of fiber that lower the amount of cholesterol.
-Also, cholesterol blocking elements such as sterols and stanols are found in ample amount in fruits and vegetables.
+Also, cholesterol blocking elements such as sterols and stanols are found in ample amounts in fruits and vegetables.
 Leafy green vegetables, carrots, tomatoes, plums, and blueberries are some of the advice fruits that are to be consumed by those suffering from cholesterol.

 Ban refined sugars

-Refined sugars are to be banned those who suffer from cholesterol related problems.
-Experts suggest that instead of using the refined flour and white rice, there should be more usage of brown or wild rice.
+Refined sugars are to be banned for those who suffer from cholesterol related problems.
+Experts suggest that instead of using refined flour and white rice, there should be more usage of brown or wild rice.
 Old oatmeals are also a good choice of foods.
-Sugar is not the substitute for fats.
+Sugar is not a substitute for fats.
 In case you see words ending with ‘ose’ you should go for a higher fat version, and avoid trans fats.

 Count on the calories

 Fats even if good or bad, have almost 9 calories per gram.
 This makes 100 calories in a tablespoon.
 Even if you choose a heart-healthy diet, it is necessary to keep a tab on the calorie intake.
-The numbers will help you in avoiding the after effects of high cholesterol.
+The numbers will help you in avoiding the after-effects of high cholesterol.